Nancy9ice/Nancy9ice/README.md

 Let me tell you a little about me, shall I?

-I'm Nancy Amandi, a data and analytics engineer.
+I'm Nancy Amandi, a data and analytics engineer, and a technical writer.

 I'm passionate about helping businesses solve their problems by making provisions for these businesses to be data-driven.
 I also love breaking down complex concepts using written language.